-Small-leaved Tamarind is a small, dense tree that produces large orange fruits with a delicious, tangy pulp.
+Small-leaved Tamarind is a small, dense tree that produces large red/orange fruits with a delicious, tangy pulp.
 This species grows natively in the rivervine rainforest areas of New South Wales and Queensland.

-Watch for small, cream-brown flowers in November to January, turning to large (up to 6cm across) yellow-brown bulbs in February and April.
-These bulbs will split open when ripe, revealing the bright red flesh of the Small-leaved Tamarind fruit.
+Watch for small, cream-brown flowers in November to January, turning to large (up to 6cm across) yellow-brown skinned fruit in February and April.
+The hard skin will split open when ripe, revealing the bright red flesh of the Small-leaved Tamarind fruit.
 The flavour is refreshingly tart with a distinctive taste that lends well to both sweet and savoury dishes.
 Recipe favourites include jams, jellies, sauces, fruit chutneys, spreads and coulis.
 It also makes a great accompaniment for cheeses and cold meats.

 This plant is a prolific fruiter, capable of bearing many kilos in a harvest.
 Simply wait for the fruit to split before plucking off the tree.

 The Small-leaved Tamarind prefers part shade and a well-drained soil that’s rich in organic matter.
 Keep it watered through the dry season and apply an organic or slow-release fertiliser in the early Spring.